 ZOOM PodTrak P8

-The ZOOM PodTrak P8 provides several features you can’t get with a Behringer XENYX.
-You can customize nine soundpads with four sound ‘banks,’ connect your phone via Bluetooth connection, and use built-in editing tools to create rough cuts without editing software.
+The ZOOM PodTrak P8 provides several features not available on the Behringer XENYX.
+You can customize nine soundpads with four sound banks, connect your phone via Bluetooth, and use built-in editing tools to create rough cuts without editing software.
+It is by far the most expensive alternative.

 Want to learn more about the PodTrak P8’s features?
 Check out our full guide and breakdown comparison.